Jump to:

 Patient & family education

-In a small study, neuromodulation with repetitive transcranial magnetic stimulation has shown benefit as a treatment modality for apathy in patients with Alzheimer’s disease.33 More research is needed though to determine if neuromodulation is beneficial in other disease processes that result in apathy.
+In a small study, neuromodulation with repetitive transcranial magnetic stimulation demonstrated possible benefit as a treatment modality for apathy in patients with Alzheimer’s disease.23 More research is needed to determine if neuromodulation is beneficial in other disease processes that result in apathy.

 For aggression and agitation following traumatic and acquired brain injury, there are many unsettled questions for rehabilitation clinicians and investigators to consider.
 It is possible that future therapies could shorten the length of the agitated and aggressive period of recovery, thereby lessening the burden of these conditions.
-This clinical area would benefit from studies utilizing consistent nosology and methodology to facilitate generalizability.28,32
+This clinical area would benefit from studies utilizing consistent nosology and methodology to facilitate generalizability.
+Better evidence about the potential use of medications is also needed.25

 References